-A somewhat wistful-looking young man wearing a drab-looking sleeveless pullover holds a sad-looking recorder.
+The son of the artist as a somewhat wistful-looking young man wearing a drab-looking sleeveless pullover and holding a sad-looking recorder.

 Hubert Arthur Finney was a reclusive English painter, draughtsman and teacher who was reluctant to show his work.
 Finney Sr played the flute to help him overcome moments of anxiety.
 He was born in 1905 and died in 1991.